itegulov/binary-install/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request 💡
-about: Suggest a new idea for binary-install
+about: Suggest a new idea for binary-install-async
 ---

 ## 💡 Feature description